exercism/python/concepts/recursion/about.md

 You may find that a tail call may be easier to reason through than a recursive call that is not a tail call.
 However, it is always important when using recursion to know that there will not be so many iterations that the stack will overflow.

+## Recursion Limit

+Some languages are able to optimize tail calls so that each recursive call reuses the stack frame of the first call to the function, instead of adding another stack frame.
+Python is not one of those languages.
+To guard against stack overflow, Python has a recursion limit, which by default is set to one thousand.
+Python will raise a [RecursionError][RecursionError] exception when the interpretor detects that the recursion limit has been exceeded.
+It is possible to use the [sys.setrecursionlimit][setrecursionlimit] method to increase the recursion limit, but doing so runs the risk of having a runtime segmentation fault that will crash the program.

 ## Resources

 To learn more about using recursion in Python you can start with